IulianEmilTampu/DL_CLASSIFICATION_THR/README.md

-# Diseased Thyroid Tissue Classification in OCT Images Using Deep Learning: Towards Surgical Decision Support
+# Diseased thyroid tissue classification in OCT images using deep learning: Towards surgical decision support

 This repository contains code for the classification of thyroid tissue in optical coherence tomography (OCT) images using deep learning.
 This work explores the use of 2D and 3D deep learning models to automatically distinguish between normal and diseased thyroid tissue, providing potential real-time support in surgical settings.

 [Journal](https://doi.org/10.1002/jbio.202200227) | [Cite](#reference)

 **Abstract**
-Intraoperative guidance tools for thyroid surgery based on optical coherence tomography (OCT) could aid distinguish between normal and diseased tissue.
-However, OCT images are difficult to interpret, thus, real-time automatic analysis could support the clinical decision-making.
-In this study, several deep learning models were investigated for thyroid disease classification on 2D and 3D OCT data obtained from ex vivo specimens of 22 patients undergoing surgery and diagnosed with several thyroid pathologies.
+Intraoperative guidance tools for thyroid surgery based on optical coherence tomography (OCT) could aid in distinguishing between normal and diseased tissue.
+However, OCT images are difficult to interpret, thus, real-time automatic analysis could support clinical decision-making.
+In this study, several deep-learning models were investigated for thyroid disease classification on 2D and 3D OCT data obtained from ex vivo specimens of 22 patients undergoing surgery and diagnosed with several thyroid pathologies.
 Additionally, two open-access datasets were used to evaluate the custom models.
-On the thyroid dataset, the best performance was achieved by the 3D vision transformer model with a Matthew's correlation coefficient (MCC) of 0.79 (accuracy = 0.90) for the normal-versus-abnormal classification.
+On the thyroid dataset, the best performance was achieved by the 3D vision transformer model with Matthew's correlation coefficient (MCC) of 0.79 (accuracy = 0.90) for the normal-versus-abnormal classification.
 On the open-access datasets, the custom models achieved the best performance (MCC > 0.88, accuracy > 0.96).
 Results obtained for the normal-versus-abnormal classification suggest OCT, complemented with deep learning-based analysis, as a tool for real-time automatic diseased tissue identification in thyroid surgery.

 **Key highlights:**
 - Real-time analysis potential for surgical support.